prashanth-sams/testrail-rspec/README.md

 ```

 #### Update multi-cases at a time
-Prefix multiple TestRail Case IDs on start of your rspec scenario; say, `C845 C845 your scenario description`
+Prefix multiple testrail case id(s) on start of your rspec scenario; say, `C845 C845 your scenario description`

 ```ruby
   describe 'Verify Google Home Page' do